Mvrjustid/mvrjustid.github.io/_projects/1_project.markdown

     </div>
 </div>
 <div class="caption">
-    _Avatar examples of movement data from healthy and CP participants performing the five activities-of-interest (AoIs)._
+    <em>Avatar examples of movement data from healthy and CP participants performing the five activities-of-interest (AoIs).</em>
 </div>
 <br/>
 Unfortunately, the service offered in the clinic is expensive and only available to the few.
 On the other hand, applying movement strategies learned from the clinic to daily self-directed management is difficult.
 This is particularly due to the reduced self-awareness of the use of protective behavior in a daily scenario, which could worsen the condition except for bringing temporary comfort to the person.